unoplat/unoplat-quarkus-http-postgres-template/README.md

 Why?
 Let us deep dive into details.

-As i told quarkus is not a just a mere framework approach.
 To make sure you get performance and memory footprint to likes of golang, all famous db drivers are vertically integrated with vertx event loop threadpool (that is what quarkus uses underneath).

 Basically the whole async definition is rewritten by quarkus by essentially not using any other hidden threadpool.
 Everything vertically integrates with vertx event pool.